 4 TBS boric acid powder (for its antiseptic qualities)

 Peppermint EO (approx. 12-14 drops)

-- Mix well and set aside overnight.
-If there are lumps in the mixture once it’s dry, sift.
+- Combine well and set aside overnight.
+If there are lumps in the dried batch, sift.

 16 drops tea tree

 16 drops lavender EO